lucabror/landeo_3/replit.md

 ## Overview

-This is a full-stack TypeScript application for hotel itinerary management built with React, Express, and PostgreSQL.
-The system allows hotels to manage guest profiles, local experiences, and generate personalized itineraries using AI.
-It features QR code generation for guest access and PDF export capabilities.
+This is a comprehensive full-stack TypeScript application for Italian hotel itinerary management built with React, Express, and PostgreSQL.
+The system allows hotels to manage guest profiles, local experiences, and generate personalized AI-powered itineraries.
+Key features include manager editing of individual itinerary blocks, QR code PDF generation for guest access, and email PDF functionality for direct guest communication.

 ## User Preferences